ybbobdev/snack-pack/README.md

 yarn docker
 ```

-4. In a new shell run these commands to install node dependencies, start the api, and start the site in development mode.
+4. In a new shell run these commands to start the api and the site in development mode.
 ```
+nvm use
-nvm install $(cat .nvmrc) && nvm use yarn install yarn dev
+yarn dev
 ```